Siempre He Estado Aquí: Composition and production

 "Siempre He Estado Aquí" is a latin pop song that lasts three minutes and ten seconds, using the verse-chorus-post-chorus form.
 It is a tribute to the band's legacy and their fans.
 The song was written and produced by the Colombian duo Mauricio Rengifo and Andrés Torres, known as Cali y El Dandee, who also produced Luis Fonsi's hit single "Despacito" (2017), and contains melodic chords.
-The song sends the message that even though they were "separated", the quartet never moved away from their audience.
+The song sends the message that even though they were "separated", the band never moved away from their audience.
 During the second verse, the group references five of their old songs: "Sálvame", "Este Corazón", "Enseñame", "Un Poco De Tu Amor" and "Sólo Quédate en Silencio", all included on their debut album Rebelde (2004), except "Este Corazón", which belongs to their second studio album Nuestro Amor (2005).
 This is done in the lines: "Sálvame con este corazón / Tan sólo enséñame un poco de tu amor / Y sólo quédate en silencio que aún hay tanto por contar...", sung by Anahí, Chávez, and Perroni, respectively.
 During their 2023 reunion tour, Perroni changed the line to "Aún hay algo por contar", referencing the second single "Aún Hay Algo" from Nuestro Amor.

 The song's music video was directed by Peter Odor at Malabar Studios and released in December 2020.
 According to Perroni, all production and recording was done remotely, following safety protocols due to the COVID-19 pandemic.